mgord9518/squashfuse-zig/README.md

    but the vast majority is still just bindings

-With some very basic benchmarking, extracting a zlib-compressed AppImage (FreeCAD, the largest AppImage I've been able to find so far), takes 3.7 seconds using squashfuse-zig's `squashfuse_tool`.
-Currently, `squashfs_tool` is single-thread only.
+With some very basic benchmarking, extracting a zlib-compressed AppImage (FreeCAD, the largest AppImage I've been able to find so far), takes 3.1 seconds using the `--extract` flag with squashfuse-zig's CLI tool, which is currently single-thread only.

-For reference, `unsquashfs` with multi-threaded decompression takes 1.57 seconds and single-threaded takes 6.5 seconds.
+For reference, `unsquashfs` with multi-threaded decompression takes 1.5 seconds and single-threaded takes 6.5 seconds.

 Surely almost all of the single-threaded performace gain can be chalked up to